theokanai77/piyasai/PROJECT_STRUCTURE.md

   - AI Summary expansion (show detailed summaries)
 - **YouTube Integration**: Direct links to videos with timestamps
 - **Responsive Design**: Optimized for mobile and desktop viewing
+- **Mobile Optimization**:
+  - Channel cards use 2-column grid on mobile (vs 8-column on desktop)
+  - Avatars hidden on mobile for better readability
+  - Reduced padding and spacing for compact mobile layout
+  - Optimized text sizes and spacing for mobile screens

 ### 🎯 **Public Demo Features**